adithyark8/aspects/README.md

 Im trying build a game application that contains every thing a person can need to track ,progress ,focus using technology and use there time and energy effectively from a phone that is distracting.

 ## clarification
-this is not a app or game that i want others using all time but rather to find there true self and understand themselves when it comes getting stuff done and learning.
+this is not a app or game that i want others using all time but rather to find there true self and understand themselves , understanding the Aspects of life when it comes getting stuff done and learning.

 ## Reason
-For humans!..
-hope we get stuff done...
+For us! i mean for the people who are confused by this aspects of life.. hope we get stuff done...